timjolson/halite3-match-manager/README.md

     --maps N              # map size is N
 ```

-Clear *.log and replay files (in ./ and in replay directory set in manager.py):
+Advanced data options:
 ```
-    --clear  # clearing happens before other commands are run --reset  # builds new database (no records), keeping bots and options
+    --config # Show configuration settings in database --clear  # Clear *.log and replay files (in ./ and in replay directory set in manager.py) --reset  # Builds fresh database keeping bots and settings
 ```